Prathapb06/csv-cleanup-tool/README.md

 ## How to Use
-1. Install dependencies: `pip install pandas`
+1. Install dependencies: `pip install -r requirements.txt`
 2. Place your CSV file as `input.csv`
 3. Run the script: `python cleanup.py`
 4. Output will be saved as `cleaned_output.csv`